TechnologyBrewery/habushu/docs/CONFIGURATION_README.md

 The test package used for testing.
 Supporting test package is either `behave` or `pytest`.
 If neither was set, it will always fall back to `behave`.

 Default: `behave`
+**Note:** Auto detection for the test package will take precedence over this configuration.
+If there is no `behave` or `pytest` configured in the `pyproject.toml` file, this configuration will take place.

 ### mavenArtifactFile